-Marriage appears wonderfully endearing to the single person who has by no means married, and perhaps to the divorced individual who hankers for anything to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a difficult operate at instances.
+Marriage would seem wonderfully endearing to the single individual who has never ever married, and probably to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for nearly all of us is very a difficult function at instances.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is both a good and a poor issue.
+We carry so much of ourselves into our marriages – which is both a very good and a bad issue.

-We deliver in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not commit as well significantly income, not seek out to management us, that they will want to spend time with us.
-We also deliver in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.
+We bring in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not invest as well considerably income, not look for to handle us, that they will want to commit time with us.
+We also carry in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become aware due to our encroaching annoyance.

 Marriage conflicts can be very stressful and tend to cloud someone’s thinking.
 A “neutral observer” has the opportunity to see things without the confusion of the emotional turmoil that is so common in a troubled marriage.

 The Old Brain and Danger, When the Old Brain perceives risk or danger, pain or frustration, it knows how to do five general strategies.
 The Old Brain knows how to hide.
 How do you hide in relationships?.

 How does that affect us?
 It basically sets our expectations about what our marriages should be like and if they are not, then, divorce is inevitable.
 Which is a completely false expectation and will only set us up for failure.

 Positive attitude.
 If you are feeling frustrated about how things are going in your marriage, it is important to have a positive attitude.
 Overcoming marriage problems is easier if you have a positive attitude.